-Even if I tell you what methods I use under different river situations, or if I show you my most effective leader setups, I still know that will not guaranty you more trout or steelhead either.
-So what will guaranty more trout and steelhead?
+Even if I tell you what methods I use under different river situations, or if I show you my most effective leader setups, it still won’t matter.
+It still will not guarantee you more trout or steelhead.
+So what will guarantee more trout and steelhead?

-I have some advice that nobody is talking about that is way better than all that other stuff I just mentioned.
+This is advice that nobody is talking about, and it is way better advice than all the other stuff I just mentioned.

-In fact, I know that it will make all that other stuff 10 times more effective and that it will guaranty that you will catch more trout and steelhead.
+In fact, I know that it will make all that other stuff 10 times more effective and that it will guarantee that you will catch more trout and steelhead.

-This is like the glue that holds everything else together and it will allow you to put all the pieces together so that you can start catching more trout and steelhead.
+This is like the glue that holds everything else together, and it will allow you to put all the pieces you’ve learned together so that you can start catching more trout, steelhead, or salmon.

-These are the most important tips I can give anyone that wants to go from catching 2 or 3 trout or steelhead a day, to 10 or more. . . . .
-And it’s nothing that you think it will be.
+These are the most important tips I can give anyone that wants to go from catching 1 or 2 trout or steelhead a day, to 10 or more. . . . .

 Fish Right For More Trout, Steelhead, And Salmon

-Sure they catch some fish, sometimes, and they think that’s probably normal fishing, but they are simply missing a lot of fish that they could easily be catching and they don’t even know it.
+Sure they catch some fish, sometimes, and they think that’s probably good fishing, but they are simply missing a lot of fish that they could easily be catching, and they don’t even know it.